The 5-Year Rule(s) on Roth Conversions Explained

 Does the 5-year clock start over if I open a new Roth IRA at a different custodian?

-No. The lifetime earnings clock is tied to the first year you ever funded any Roth IRA, not to a specific account or custodian.
-Moving to a new custodian or opening an additional Roth account does not reset it.
+No. The lifetime earnings clock is tied to the first year you ever funded any Roth IRA, so moving custodians or opening additional accounts does not reset it.

 I'm 64.
 Do I need to wait 5 years after my first conversion to take the money out tax-free?

-If your Roth IRA has been open for at least five years (counting from January 1 of the year of your first contribution or conversion), and you are over 59½, qualified distributions are fully tax-free.
-If you opened your first Roth this year, you would need to wait until the fifth year before earnings are tax-free, even though you're past 59½.
+If your Roth has been open at least 5 years and you are over 59½, qualified distributions are fully tax-free.
+If you opened your first Roth this year, earnings are not tax-free until the fifth year, even past 59½.

 Does the 5-year rule apply to Roth 401(k) accounts?

-Roth 401(k) accounts have their own 5-year rule.
-However, when you roll a Roth 401(k) into a Roth IRA, the IRA's clock governs going forward.
-If your Roth IRA has been open longer than your Roth 401(k), the rollover picks up the earlier start date.
+Roth 401(k) accounts have their own 5-year rule, but once rolled into a Roth IRA, the IRA's clock governs going forward.
+If your Roth IRA has been open longer than the Roth 401(k), the rollover picks up the earlier start date.

 Can I avoid the per-conversion penalty by waiting to convert until I'm closer to 59½?

-Timing conversions so the 5-year window expires after you turn 59½ is a common strategy, but it only matters if there's any chance you'd need those funds before both conditions are met.
-If you won't touch the converted amount for many years, the clock is largely academic.
+Timing conversions so the window expires after you turn 59½ is a common strategy, but it only matters if you might need those funds before both conditions are met.
+If the converted amount will sit untouched for many years, the clock is largely academic.

 What to Do Next